V8gaming/Picture-To-Ascii/README.md

 ## Ideas to work on:
     1. Make it an executible.
     2. Allow GIF files to work.
+(Done)
     3. More ascii characters.
     4. Output to png, with color choice.
 ## Stages: